Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 • Memorystore for Redis Cluster / Valkey

-• AOF persistence fee (if you use AOF persistence)
+• AOF persistence fee (if you are using AOF persistence)

 • Network charges (communication across zones and regions)